-The features together with the region label become a sample in a classification problem [8].
+Then, the features together with the region label become a sample in a classification problem [8].
 Based on the acquired training data, the weights of the features for classification are calculated.
 To develop an optimal classification strategy, several classifiers are tested and their performance is evaluated on the currently available data.
-An open source utility allowing us to compare several classifiers is Weka, which has also the advantage of being able to connect directly to the feature database (mySQL).
-We perform cross-validation using various classifiers to get an idea of how discriminative our features are.
+An open source utility that allows us to compare several classifiers is Weka, which has also the advantage of being able to connect directly to the feature database (in mySQL).
+We can, for instance, perform cross-validation using various classifiers to get an idea of how discriminant our features are.
+Weka also performs an automatic attribute selection.